-UPS reaches deal with union Teamsters to avert strike
+UPS reaches deal with Teamsters union to avert strike

 - Published